Skip to content

 • mobilize the hips and pelvis (koshi)

-• activate spinal mobility
+• activate mobility in the spine

-• strengthen shoulders and arms
+• strengthen the shoulders and arms

 • improve coordination